Honey lime salmon is an easy 5-ingredient recipe for a delicious marinated and roasted salmon dinner that’s perfectly tender, sweet and tangy!

 All the YUM, basically!

-A few notes on this honey lime salmon:
+Notes on honey lime salmon:

 - The salmon for this recipe needs to marinate for about 30 minutes, so please plan accordingly.